JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 then the part matched by `*` (for example, `master`) is a logical branch name.

-If the branch specification pattern uses parentheses, the logical name then is made up of the part of the name within the parentheses; to see the `v8.1/feature1` logical name displayed in the UI for the VCS branch `refs/heads/v8.1/feature1`, use this:
+If the branch specification pattern uses parentheses, the logical name is made up of the part of the name within the parentheses; to see the `v8.1/feature1` logical name displayed in the UI for the VCS branch `refs/heads/v8.1/feature1`, use this:

 ```Plain Text
 +:refs/heads/(v8.1/*)
 ```

 You do not need to include the default branch into the branch specification as it is already included there implicitly.
-But, if you want to have some short logical branch name for the default branch in the UI, for example, `master`, you can include it in the branch specification and use the parentheses:
+However, if you want to have some short logical branch name for the default branch in the UI, for example, `master`, you can include it in the branch specification and use the parentheses:

 ```Plain Text
 +:refs/heads/(master)